Have a go at our next caption competition (above). Send entries by email only to captioncompetition@churchtimes.co.uk by 9 a.m., Monday 16 June.

 Here is the winning entry for the previous competition:

-A SELECTION of entries for this week’s competition:
+A selection of this week’s entries:

 As ever, the winner receives a prize of Fairtrade chocolate, courtesy of Divine Chocolate.